 Oficina Latina, Nolita's Panamerican-inspired bar and restaurant will be supplying light snacks for the night and is also offering a 2-for-1 drink special after the event for all attendees ... the restaurant/bar is located right across the street from Filipacchi.

 Every event will encourage attendees to participate, with a monthly image submission based a on specific topic.

 For February local photogs are asked to submit their best moto-related photo taken so far in 2019.
-With the chill in the air and some bikes already in storage, we all need some inspiration to hold on to.
+With the chill in the air and many bikes still in storage, we all need some inspiration to hold on to.

 The top five, as judged by our event committee, will be shown at the event with photogs brought up to discuss their image.
-Images will also be put up in a gallery on NYCMotorcyclist.com and possibly be used in a future issue of Motoveli Magazine.
-Top five entries each month will earn a limited edition Motos & Photos Night pin.
+Photos will also be put up in a gallery on NYCMotorcyclist.com and possibly be used in a future issue of Motoveli Magazine.

-If you're using the form, once you've attached your image remember to click the 'Begin Upload
+NOTE: If you're using the form, once you've attached your image remember to click the 'Begin Upload' button.